1D Three-state mean-field Potts model with first- and second-order phase transitions: The traditional mean-field Potts model

 \subsection{The pure model}

 The use of Eqs. (\ref{Potts})-(\ref{Pottsf}) in this case may seem not necessary but it is instructive.
-To apply Eqs. (\ref{Potts})-(\ref{Pottsf}) to the present case, we need to solve the corresponding pure model, which is a null Potts model in the presence of a uniform external field, $\bm{h}$, \textit{i.e.}, we have to calculate the following trivial partition function, $Z_0(\bm{h})$, which differs from $Z$ for the absence of the fully-connected (long-range) interaction:
+To apply Eqs. (\ref{Potts})-(\ref{Pottsf}) to the present case, we need to solve the corresponding pure model, which is a Potts model without interaction but in the presence of a uniform external field, $\bm{h}$.
+We have therefore to calculate the following trivial partition function, $Z_0(\bm{h})$, which differs from $Z$ for the absence of the fully-connected (long-range) interaction:

-where $N_\sigma\defi=\sum_i\delta(\sigma,\sigma_i)$.
+where $N_\sigma=\sum_i\delta(\sigma,\sigma_i)$.
 We have